nalgeon/pokitoki/README.md

     </tr>
 </table>

-To make the bot reply to group members, list the group id in the `telegram_chat_ids` config property.
-Otherwise, the bot will ignore questions from group members unless they are listed in the `telegram_usernames` config property.
+To make the bot reply to group members, list the group id in the `telegram.chat_ids` config property.
+Otherwise, the bot will ignore questions from group members unless they are listed in the `telegram.usernames` config property.

 If you don't know the group id, run the `/version` bot command in a group to find it: